Chapter 3 – Human Rights

 2. The administrator who receives the report shall:

 2. implement appropriate corrective measures and/or sanctions consistent with university procedures.
-The administrator must inform OIE in writing of the actions that are taken in response to OIE's findings.
+The administrator must inform OCRC in writing of the actions that are taken in response to OCRC's findings.

 3. ensure that the impacted party is informed when action is taken.